huawei-microservice-demo/payment/README.md

 payment app
 ---
-Payment application written in [Go] that check for authorisation of payment.
+Payment application written in [Go] that check for authorisation of payment.Source Code will be available soon.